Jellyfish stings are the worst

 Have you ever been stung by a jellyfish?
 If so, you know that it hurts like crazy.
 Their stings hurt and are uncomfortable for many days straight.
 The sting itself can be excruciating, and the venom released into your bloodstream can make you feel super nauseous and feverish.
 The pain and discomfort from a jellyfish sting can be frightening, but it doesn’t need to cause more panic than necessary.

 After you get stung, you can expect to feel a lot of pain at the site of the sting.
 Some people experience swelling and blister formation from jellyfish and sea lice depending on the species of jellyfish/how bad the sting was.
-You can also expect to experience a lot of redness, but mostly a very painful sting!

 A new treatment discovered by pain scientists